The official blog of the DC Commission on the Arts & Humanities

 The DC Commission on the Arts and Humanities coordinates the state competition for the District of Columbia.
 It is the DC Commission's hope that every high school in the District will participate.
 The contest structure is similar to a spelling bee, with classroom, school-wide and state level competitions.
 Each school can only have one student participant in the state finals.

-For more information, contact Carlyn Madden, Arts Education Manager with questions.
+For more information, contact Ariel Wilson, Arts Education Program Associate with questions.